SmileAPI/smile-openapi/docs/english/Chapter-5.md

 ```

 #### Rating Added
-Payload when rating data about a user is added.
+Payload when ratings data about a user is added.
 ``` json
 {
   "id": "123abc456def789abc123def456abc78",